 The controller of your personal data is the local Fortum company you have an employment relationship with and Fortum Corporation.
-If you want to exercise your rights or have any queries about the processing of your personal data, kindly contact the People function.
+If you want to exercise your rights or have any queries about the processing of your personal data, kindly contact People Services.

-You can address any further questions and comments regarding your privacy to our dedicated privacy team by using the privacy request form or in writing to the address below:
+You can address any further questions and comments regarding your privacy, including contact with the Data Protection Officer, by using the privacy contact form, or in writing to the address below: